 To achieve this, the idea that Public Finance is exclusive for financial experts, economists and academicians must be dismantled.
-UNDP intends to do so by strengthening the capacities of the citizens and organized groups to perform their oversight roles in every stage of the public finance system, with active participation of youth, women, and indigenous peoples.
-It will continue to support the Civil Service Commission in capacitating CSOs to monitor the implementation of the Anti-Red Tape Act (ARTA) to improve delivery of government front line services.
+UNDP has worked towards this by strengthening the capacities of the citizens and organized groups to perform their oversight roles in every stage of the public finance system, with active participation of youth, women, and indigenous peoples.
+It has continued to support the Civil Service Commission in capacitating CSOs to monitor the implementation of the Anti-Red Tape Act (ARTA) to improve delivery of government front line services.

 What have we accomplished so far?

 From 2012 to 2016, the project has: